 Sally MacLennane – The Pogues

 Irish punk band The Pogues drew on their drinking expertise for their song ‘Sally MacLennane.’
-Story goes band members were in awe of frontman Shane MacGowan’s ability to consume large amounts of alcohol.
-When the night was over, they’d simply put him on a train and send him home to Ireland.
+The story goes band members were in awe of frontman Shane MacGowan’s ability to consume large amounts of alcohol.
+When the night was over, they’d simply put him on a train and send him home.
 The next day, he’d be ready to go again.
-The inspiration for the name of this song doesn’t come from a woman, but from Shane’s preffered beer.
+The inspiration for the name of this song doesn’t come from a woman, but from Shane’s preferred beer.

 Alabama Song (Whisky Bar) – The Doors